Cerbos company logo

 • Resource-level authorization: can this user edit this document, in this state, with these attributes?

-• Role-based and attribute-based access control in SaaS applications
+• RBAC, ABAC, PBAC, and ReBAC in SaaS applications

 • Consistent authorization policy enforcement across microservices